Properties of solutions of stochastic differential equations driven by the G-Brownian motion: Introduction

 The rest of the paper is organized as follows.
 In Section 2, we introduce some notations and preliminaries, which we will need in what follows.
-In Section 3, we study the differentiability of solutions of SDEs driven by the $G$-Brownian motion with respect to the initial data.
-In Section 4, we study the differentiability of solutions of SDEs driven by the $G$-Brownian motion with respect to the parameter.
-In Section 5, we obtain a stability result of solutions of stochastic differential equations driven by the $G$-Brownian motion.
+In Section 3, we study the differentiability of the solutions of SDEs driven by the $G$-Brownian motion with respect to the initial data.
+In Section 4, we study the differentiability of the solutions of SDEs driven by the $G$-Brownian motion with respect to the parameter.